marnedo/ppgcourse2024/docker.instructions.md

 `docker run -it –name=container_name v /Users/username/ppgdata:/ppgdata 9c539d570554 /bin/bash`

+...where '/home/username/ppgdata' or '/Users/username/ppgdata' is the host directory you want to 'share' with the conatiner (replace it with the directory you wish to use).

 > NOTE: The string ‘9c539d570554’ is the "ID" of the image you got at step 1.
 > This ID may be different on your computer (it depends on the Docker version).
 Check the correct name on the listing from the ‘docker images’ command.
 > Remember that the value after ‘--name=’ sets the name of the new running container.
 If you already created other container with the same name (from a previous docker run… command for example), you will get an error.
 To solve it, either change the name of the new container or remove (see below, section ‘Other useful commands’) the existing one with the conflicting name before creating the new one.

 The difference here is the `-v` parameter, which creates a 'link' between the Host OS directory '/home/username/ppgdata' (or '/Users/username/ppgdata') and the container directory '/ppgdata'.
-To avoid permission problems inside your container, grant full read and write permissions on your Host OS directory (‘/home/username/ppgdata’ or 'Users/username/ppgdata' in this example) to all users.
+To avoid permission problems inside your container when accessing the data in this directory, grant full read and write permissions on your Host OS directory (‘/home/username/ppgdata’ or 'Users/username/ppgdata' in this example) to all users.
 For example, on linux:

 `chmod 777 /home/username/ppgdata`

 After this, anything you put in the '/home/username/ppgdata' directory of your computer Host OS will be available immediately at the '/ppgdata' directory of your container, and also the other way around.
-This is a convenient and simple way of providing data files to use with your programs and also to get results data out from your container to your host OS.
+This is a convenient and simple way of providing data files to use with your programs installed in your container, and also to get results and other data out from your container to your host OS.

-This is the preferred way we will be using at the computers lab to share data between the student’s computer OS and the containers running on them.
+This is the preferred way we will be using at the computer lab sessions to share data between the student’s computer OS and the containers running on them.

 ---

 ### Other useful commands:

+To stop a container:

+`docker stop container_name`

+To remove a container:

+`docker rm container_name`

+> Note that a container needs to be stopped to be able to remove it.

 To remove images:

-`docker images`

 `docker rmi imageid`

-To remove containers:

-`docker ps -a`

-`docker rm container_name`

-> Stop the container if it is running: `docker stop container_name`, not necessary otherwise.